 Microsoft's fully functioning Office Suite for mobiles - something which is currently only available on Windows Phone – is installed on the handset, making last minute amendments on the way to a meeting easy.

-It's a bulky handset with some considerable weight, but if you can cope with that you'll enjoy the Nokia Lumia 920's powerful offering.
+It may not have the same wealth of apps as Android or iOS, but if you can cope with that you'll enjoy the Nokia Lumia 925's powerful offering.

-- Read: Nokia Lumia 920 review
+- Read: Nokia Lumia 925 review

 Working on your smartphone can be problematic due to the restrictive screen size, but manufacturers are looking to ease the issues with supersized handsets.

 The Samsung Galaxy Note 3 arrives with a huge 5.7-inch, full HD display and its very own S-Pen stylus, merging the line between smartphone and tablet.

 If your business is creatively minded then you may find the accuracy of the S-Pen and the ability to draw a real advantage.

 You can also annotate documents, emails and anything else on screen using the stylus, allowing you to provide instant feedback to colleagues.

 Multitasking has always been tricky on smartphones, partly due to the screen size and the fact that it's not really possible to have two apps on screen at once.

 Samsung has overcome this problem on the Galaxy Note 3 by allowing you to run two apps side by side on the screen, so you could be looking at the latest financials while tapping out a quick email to the shareholders.